ClaraGard/Scrapping-maps/README.md

 To confirm Python is installed:
 - Open your terminal or command prompt
 - Type: `python --version`
-  You should see something like `Python 3.11.7`
+  You should see something like `Python 3.11.7` or more

 ---

 ### 2. ✅ Install Required Python Packages

-Open your terminal or command prompt and run:
+Open your terminal or command prompt by typing cmd in the windows search bar and run the commands:

 ```bash
 pip install pandas playwright openpyxl